-State Department Website Features Trump's For-Profit Club, Mar-A-Lago
+State Department Removes Web Page Featuring Trump's For-Profit Club, Mar-A-Lago

 In another tweet, he steered people to the webpage, saying: "Here's the full post in its kleptocratic glory."

-A State Department spokesman said he was not aware of the webpage when asked about it.

-American Oversight, a watchdog group that includes some lawyers who worked at agencies in the Obama administration, said Monday it will file a complaint with the State Department's inspector general and the Office of Government Ethics.
+American Oversight, a watchdog group that includes some lawyers who worked at agencies in the Obama administration, said earlier Monday it would file a complaint with the State Department's inspector general and the Office of Government Ethics.
 The group says that "promoting Mar-a-Lago appears to violate Section 2635.702 of the Standards of Ethical Conduct, which prohibits government employees from using their public office to endorse private enterprise."

-American Oversight also said it would ask congressional oversight committees to conduct an "investigation into how and why the article promoting Trump properties was written and distributed."
+American Oversight also had said it would ask congressional oversight committees to conduct an "investigation into how and why the article promoting Trump properties was written and distributed."